IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_paper.md

     * *Research:* Including, but not limited to, brainstorming (thought maps, word lists, etc.), readings, screenings / viewings, investigation of other artists, designers, or entrepreneur’s work, tech research, material research, visual research, collection, interviews, observation, etc.
         * You should decide what kinds of research / reference / inspiration is most appropriate for your project.
     * *Research Methods:* Information about your research strategy, data collection techniques, how you intend to analyze your collected data and limitations of your research.
+      * Identify your research strategy (case study, survey, grounded theory, experimental research, etc.)
+      * Justify why your chosen research strategy meets your research needs
+      * Describe your data collection techniques (interviews, questionnaires, documents, observation, types of experiments, etc.)
+      * Explain where you will get your data, and state your sample size– Summarize the above, using diagrams where possible
+      * Explain how you will analyse your collected data (framework for data analysis)* Outline limitations/potential problems (but explain why your work is valid and reliable)

 * **Design** (including, but not limited to)
     * design sketches, process maps, drawings, wireframes / schematics, storyboards, comps, mood boards, concept boards, screen shots, videos, diagrams, images